TechWatching/pulumi-azure-workshop/README.md

 > [!NOTE]
 > You have seen that depending on what you do, updating the stack will result in creating, updating, or deleting resources.
 Instead of executing the `pulumi up` command each time you want to see the result of your changes, you can use the [`pulumi watch`](https://www.pulumi.com/docs/cli/commands/pulumi_watch/) command that will act as [hot reload for your infrastructure code](https://www.techwatching.dev/posts/pulumi-watch) (each time you make a change and save your code file, pulumi will detect it, build the code, and deploy the changes ).
 You can use that for the rest of the workshop or continue using `pulumi up -y` if you prefer.

-4. Sometimes it's not easy to find the correct type for the resource we want to create.
+Sometimes it's not easy to find the correct type for the resource we want to create.
 You can use the [`pulumi ai web`](https://www.pulumi.com/blog/pulumi-insights-ai-cli/#pulumi-ai-in-the-cli) command to use natural-language prompts to generate Pulumi infrastructure-as-code.

-Use it to provision a free Web App/App Service.
+4. Use pulumi ai to provision a free Web App/App Service.

 <details>
   <summary>Command</summary>